JobService/job-service/docs/en-us/Architecture.md

 }
 ```

-#### Batch Worker Walk-through
+### Batch Worker Walk-through

 When the Batch Worker receives a batch to process, it first constructs an instance of the type that is specified by the `batchType` field.
-This type should implement the `BatchWorkerPlugin` interface.
+This type implements the `BatchWorkerPlugin` interface.

 It then constructs its own internal `BatchWorkerServicesImpl` object - an object which implements the `BatchWorkerServices` interface.